Awilum/dev/project/entries/flextype/documentation/rest-api/entries/entry.md

 </table>

 ##### Result
-Returns an empty body with HTTP status 204
+Returns an empty body with  status 204

 ##### Examples